 One look at “America’s most famous stripper” and you realize what vintage living is all about.
 Epitomizing a style that speaks all about nostalgia, she is the essence of true Old Hollywood charm.
-Dita Von Teese has been credited with pioneering the revival of the neo-burlesque bravura, and in doing so; she dresses head-to-toe vintage style, drives classic cars, and fills her home up with antiques.
+Dita Von Teese has been credited for pioneering the revival of the neo-burlesque bravura, and in doing so, she dresses head-to-toe vintage style, drives classic cars, and fills her home up with antiques.

 With a plentiful collection of pin-up and burlesque memorabilia, her latest obsession is to shop through eBay and flea markets from where she has amassed head vases, and a collection of chalkware figurines like ballerinas and harlequins.
 With a weakness for sipping tea from Victorian tea sets, she has accumulated enough hats for her to have a separate chamber to house them.

 Victorian tea sets: